Resource Specifications for Resource-Manipulating Programs: Introduction

 This specification is longer and more complicated; most of the complexity stems from describing what's \emph{unchanged} by \texttt{deposit()} (this extra complexity grows rapidly for more complicated functions).
-But in terms of an intuitive understanding of bank deposits, this property simply doesn't \emph{need} to be stated: it's obvious to humans that depositing money into one account will not change other balances.
+But in terms of an intuitive understanding of bank deposits, this property simply doesn't{does not} \emph{need} to be stated: it's obvious to humans that depositing money into one account will not change other balances.
 This suggests a wide semantic gap between the way we think about resources in the real-world, and what can be expressed in classical techniques for formal specification.

+An elegant way to close this gap is to introduce resources into the specification language itself.
+Various powerful frameworks (\eg{} Iris\scite{iris}) facilitate this via substructural logic (\eg{} separation logic\scite{reynolds2002separation}).
+However, many modern, widely-used program verifiers such as Boogie\scite{boogie}, Dafny\scite{Dafny}, and Why3\scite{why3} use classical logic.
+Although, in general, such verifiers provide framing guarantees on a per-data-structure level (\eg{} the \texttt{modifies} clauses in Boogie), we observe that for fine-grained changes there is still a need to define frame conditions via pointwise assertions on program state, even in state-of-the art program verifiers.

-In this paper, we present a novel specification methodology that narrows this gap by introducing custom resources and a language of resource properties and operations as \emph{first-class elements} of our specification language.
-Our methodology allows resource-related properties to be expressed directly, and eliminates the need to reify properties that are implicit in our intuitive understanding of resources, while building in ubiquitous properties by default, \eg{} that the amount of a resource should remain constant unless explicitly created or destroyed.
+In this paper,\zgout{we present a novel specification methodology that narrows this gap by introducing custom resources and a language of resource properties and operations as \emph{first-class elements} of our specification language} \zg{we present a novel methodology for extending an existing specification language with custom resources and operations in a lightweight manner}.
+Our methodology{approach} allows resource-related properties to be expressed directly, and eliminates{eliminating} the need to reify properties that are implicit in our intuitive understanding of resources, while building in ubiquitous properties by default, \eg{} that the amount of a resource should remain constant unless explicitly created or destroyed.